Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "I know, right?"
 Adam nodded, then sobered. "'But he said he regretted it afterwards.
 Said he could have got more done if he'd stayed frosty, yeah?"

 "I guess..."
 Sara thought about it.
 "It's been, like, two weeks hasn't it?
 Nearly.
-Yeah, it was on Saturday the week before last wasn't it, and then...wow that time's gone fast hasn't it?
+Yeah, it was on Saturday the week before last wasn't it, and then... wow that time's gone fast hasn't it?
 All those scientists and reporters and everyone coming and going and everything..."

 "More of them today.
 Apparently some really rich dude wants to give us a whole load of money, it's big news."

 "Oh yeah?
 Who's the really rich dude?"

-"Some guy called, uh...Moses...something."
+"Some guy called, uh...
+Moses... something."

 "Moses Byron?
-Mum and Dad talk about him a lot, like he's...like, they think that all businessmen should be like him, they say he's really honest and he's one of those people who got money and *didn't* turn into an asshole, and he's making the world a better place and stuff.
+Mum and Dad talk about him a lot, like he's... like, they think that all businessmen should be like him, they say he's really honest and he's one of those people who got money and *didn't* turn into an asshole, and he's making the world a better place and stuff.
 He's, like, the *only* person in a suit I've ever heard them say something nice about."

 Which wasn't exactly true.
 They'd also been fairly flattering about Sir Jeremy, and about Gabriel Arés, but she knew what she meant.

 "Yeah?"

 "Oh yeah.
-He does stuff like lobby governments to legalise Marijuana so he can...what was it Mum said?"
+He does stuff like lobby governments to legalise Marijuana so he can... what was it Mum said?"
 She concentrated, trying to remember a speech he'd given that Hayley had admiringly quoted.
 "Something like '*Rehabilitate the global trade in drugs and take it out of the hands of unethical pushers.*' Mum and Dad're really in favour of that."

 Adam bobbled his head.
 "I guess that makes sense." he conceded.

 Unable to think of anything interesting to say, Sara picked up her camera and focused it on the first thing that she saw, other than Adam himself.
 The reflection of the tree line of the opposite shore was perfect, almost mirror-still, and she zoomed in on it.

-A thought seemed to occur to Adam "Hey...did your folks ever do drugs like that?" he asked.
+A thought seemed to occur to Adam "Hey... did your folks ever do drugs like that?" he asked.

 "Like what, marijuana?"
 Sara asked, pressing her eye to the viewfinder and twisting at her telephoto lens.